Getting started

 and typing:

-$ git fetch origin && git tag
+$ git stash save && git pull origin main

 To check out a different version, type: